 This is a brief overview of the legal concept of negligence.
 An experienced truck accident attorney will be able to further explain these elements.

 What are the Most Common Truck Accident Injuries?

 No accident is exactly the same.
 Depending on the type of vehicle involved, the conditions of the road, and the speed of the drivers can determine the extent of any injuries.
 Because each accident is unique so are the types of injuries that a person may suffer as a result of their accident.
 However, there are certain types of injuries and damages that tend to occur more frequently.
 These include:

 After an accident, particularly one involving a truck or tractor-trailer, it is very common for a person to suffer a fractured or broken bone.
 While seatbelts and airbags can greatly reduce the chance that an accident will not be fatal, broken or fractured bones are still extremely common in truck accidents

 Traumatic Brain Injury

 A traumatic brain injury or “TBI” is a serious and potentially deadly accident.
-Damage or abnormalities in the brain can cause trouble with focus, alter your personality, cause increased aggression, make communication difficult, and cause issues with focus and attention.
 Because the brain is the center of the body, any TBI should be taken very seriously.

 Whiplash injuries are another common injury that is routinely reported by those who are involved in any kind of accident.
-When vehicles collide a series of forces is rapidly applied — forces that can cause shearing of muscle and nerve tissue resulting in nausea, headaches and problems with memory.
+It may not seem too serious compared to other types of injuries, however When vehicles collide a series of forces is rapidly applied — forces that can cause shearing of muscle and nerve tissue resulting in nausea, headaches, and problems with memory.
 Because of the sheer amount of weight and force involved in a truck accident whiplash injuries can be particularly severe.

 If you have suffered one of the above injuries in an accident or simply do not feel quite right, see a doctor or go to the emergency room immediately.
 Recovery from your injuries can often be greater if you receive treatment early and often.